Car Rental Türkiye & Driving In Turkey Tips

 What documents are needed to rent a car in Turkey?

-You will need an ID or passport or driver’s license, and a credit card issued in your name.
+To rent a car, you’ll need an ID or passport, a driver’s license, and a credit card issued in your name.

 Can I add an additional driver to the rental?

-On what side of the road to cars drive in Turkey?
+On which side of the road do cars drive in Turkey?

 Should I bribe the police if I get pulled over?